biocore/emperor/CONTRIBUTING.md

 Coding Guidelines
 -----------------

 For python code, we adhere to the [PEP 8](http://www.python.org/dev/peps/pep-0008/) python coding guidelines for code and documentation standards.
 For javascript code, we adhere to the [Google closure](https://developers.google.com/closure/utilities/) javascript coding standards, and use [JSDoc](http://usejsdoc.org/) to compile all javascript documentation.
+When using the closure linter, we allow the module, function, and constructs custom JSDoc tags.

 Before submitting any code to Emperor, you should read these carefully and apply the guidelines in your code.
 As part of our automated testing, we make sure that all code passes linter standards and documentation compiles.